Late AC100 mark 2s - 1966/1967

 Serial number *1948 - currently in the USA

 An interesting amp.
 Serial number 1948, yet chassis no. 1858 (which is more in line with amps with a serial number in the 1500s).
 Converted to cathode bias in 2009 by BLC - initials on the chassis underside.
 Fitted at some point with a modern replacement control panel - look at the fonts.
 It is not an original 60s JMI "make-do" black panel, as is suggested elsewhere.
-Mains transformer is of the sort normally used by Triumph, but the output transformer (with a Parmeko shroud, perhaps from an AC30) is of the type normally found in AC100s made by Burndept - code 66776 stamped on its underside.
+Mains transformer is of the sort normally used by Triumph, but the output transformer (with a Parmeko shroud, perhaps from an AC30) is of the type normally found in AC100s made by Burndept - part number "66776" stamped on its underside.
 In the first three pictures, the amp sits atop an AC100 cab with new grille cloth and logo.
 Its cover is from Super Beatle cab, as are the speakers.

 Serial number 1955 - currently in the USA